abitbetterthanyesterday/ux-engineer-test/COMMENTS.md

 Also, I think that the state has reached its limit before changing it to a reducer I took the decision to not do it, due to time constraints, but it certainly is on my wish list.

+## Git history

+This project was a solo project and therefore I took the liberty to have fairly consequent commits and PRs.
+I would not advise this as best practice, but given the time constraints and the circumstances (green field project, exploration work with the UI, solo project) I think it was an acceptable approach.

+In a real world project, I would advise to follow a more atomic approach to committing and smaller PRs!

 ---

 ## Preparation work